- Metabolic flexibility is the body’s ability to switch between carb and fat for fuel utilization.

 Player 1 (P1)

-The abrupt changes over the past couple of months had P1 doing less activity because their training facility was closed and they did not have their normal training equipment at home.
+Abrupt changes over the past couple of months had P1 doing less activity because their training facility was closed and they did not have their normal training equipment at home.
 However, they did not change their diet to reflect this change in activity.
 They were still taking in the same amount of carbohydrates they would need if they were training normally.
 Eventually, they found themselves experiencing the midday crash, and getting “hangry” if they hadn’t eaten in a few hours.

 Player 2 (P2)